EaseUS Partition Master

 See if the machine has any trouble in booting after the disconnection.
 Test it, and if you have no issues, it's safe to assume it's not going to harm removing the one partition.

-It's ok to remove such an SSD partition labeled as "Reserved" on the occasions listed above.
+It's ok to remove such an SSD partition labeled as "Reserved" on the abovementioned occasions.
 As Windows Disk Management won't allow operating on the labeled SSD reserved partition, you'd better employ a free partition manager to delete the system reserved partition, which won't damage a normal system boot process.
-Free download EaseUS Partition Master, and learn how to delete the partition.
+Download EaseUS Partition Master, and learn how to delete the partition:

 Free Download